-This statement explains how the Club (“we” and “our”) handles and uses the personal data we collect about our members and our past, current and future supporters (“you” and “your”).
+This statement explains how the Cambridge University Hare and Hounds (“we” and “our”) handles and uses the personal data we collect about our members and our past, current and future supporters (“you” and “your”).
 Developing a better understanding of our members and supporters allows us to keep in touch with you, in order to keep you apprised of our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations or other forms of financial and non-financial support.

 We are committed to protecting your personal information and being transparent about what information we hold.